kdeldycke/click-extra/docs/commands.md

          "  \x1b[36m--version\x1b[0m                 Show the version and exit.\n"
       ) in result.output

-   This is an expected behavior: decorators are cumulative to not prevent you to add your own options to the preset of `@extra_command` and `@extra_group`.
+   This is by design: decorators are cumulative, to allow you to add your own options to the preset of `@extra_command` and `@extra_group`.
 ```

 ## Option order